BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Click on the left view> Go to file> go to the location of the downloaded Remote sensing data> select band 3, band 4, and band 5 of your 1987 landsat data > click open

+Alternately you can hold Ctrl +O

 Also select the right view and repeat the same process you did for step three.
 Select band 3, band 4, and band 5 of your 2002 landsat data and click open.

 **Layer Stacking (Joining of bands)**

 For this step  we will like to join the three bands  of each view to get an image for each view.

-Click on the left view> at the far right you will see tool bax> below the tool box expand the raster management folder and double click Layer stacking
+Click on the left view> at the far right you will see tool bax> below the tool box expand the raster management folder and double click Build Layer Stack.

 > Layer stacking  parameters dialogue box pop-up

-Click import files > select all the 1978 bands in the select input file(i.e., band 4, band 5, and band 6)
+Click on the three dot in the box at the right side of the input raster box > select all the 1987 bands in the select input file(i.e., band 3, band 4, and band 5)

-> Hold the Control key and select the three bands and click ok
+> Hold the Control key and select the three bands and click ok.

-Choose your output filename as as 1978 stack and click ok.
+Choose your output filename as as 1987 Stack and click ok.

-Repeat the same steps you did for step 7 for the 1979 Landsat image(i.e., band 4, band 5, and band 6)
+Repeat the same steps you did for step 7 for the 2002 Landsat image(i.e., band 3, band 4, and band 5)

-Choose output filename as 1979 stack and click ok
+Choose output filename as 2002 Stack and click ok.

 Go to file and add the niagara regional municipality boundaries to both views.
-Right click the shapefiles > zoom to layer and uncheck the municipal boundaries shapefile
+Right click the shapefiles > zoom to layer and uncheck the municipal boundaries shapefile select the left view> click file> select open> go to the Change Detection Folder> in the Niagara open data fold choose municipal boundary (1) folder> select municipal boundary.shp > click open.

+Right click on the municipal boundary.shp in the layer manager and select Zoom to layer Extent.

+Select the right view and repeat the above steps to add the municipal boundary shapefile.
+However, for thsi step you would choose municipal boundary (2) folder and select municipal boundary.shp and click opem.

+Right click on the municipal boundary.shp in the layer manager and select Zoom to layer Extent.

+**Subsetting  Stack Data from Region of Interest(ROI)** Select the left view
+Go to the search tool box and search my typing subset in the box> Double click Data from ROIs

+Select Input File to Subset Via ROI dialogue box pops-up> For the select input file> Select 1987 Stack > Click ok.

+Spatial Subset Via ROI parameters dialogue box pops-up> Select the municipal boundary.shp (the one at the bottom).
+Choose filename and Save as 1987 Subset> Click open > Cick ok.

+With the exception of 1987 Subset, uncheck all other layers in the left view

+Repeat the same process of subsetting data for the 2002 Stack image in the right view.

 **Classification**